 CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

-You may have heard the hype about the many benefits of eating placenta—but is it true?
+You may have heard some hype about the benefits of eating your placenta—but is it actually helpful or potentially harmful?
 Here’s the deal on the possible pros and cons.

 save article